Edgar-Donk/tkinter.ttk.style/README.md

 If you check out some of the widgets, you should be able to detect the use of gradients.
 Since we are dealing with small images we should be able to use gradients based on simple linear interpolation.
 Keep the colour change simple, otherwise more complex methods will be needed.
 The colour representation can be simply an rgb representation, rather than hsv, hsl or cielab.
-If we take a straightforwaed approach we have a starting and finishing colour for each of the rgb components, changes need to be separate.
+If we take a straightforwaed approach we have a starting and finishing colour for each of the separate rgb components.
 ```
 r,g,b = from_colour
 dr = float(to_colour[0] - r)/steps # change of r component